 Taking into consideration the number of emails one sends each day it’s no surprise we have high standards for the apps we use to manage those messages.
-Email Clients are no longer have only basics they have multiple features like snoozing messages, scheduling emails, and offering templates that help them to stand out from the crowd.
+Email Clients are no longer have only basics they have multiple features like snoozing messages, scheduling emails, and offering templates that help them to stand out from the crowd in Hotmail.

 If you are a Windows user, you’ll likely have a desktop email client for when you’re on your computer for more features or to manage multiple email accounts in one software.
 In the following article, we’ll present the top 5 email clients for Windows and also the need for what makes a great email client for windows.